fsharp/fsharp.org/specs/component-design-guidelines/index.md

 Historically, some F# libraries have used underscores in names.
 However, this is no longer widely accepted, partly because it clashes with .NET naming conventions.
 That said, some F# programmers use underscores heavily, partly for historical reasons, and tolerance and respect is important.
 However, be aware that the style is often disliked by others who have a choice about whether to use it.

-Note Some F# programmers choose to use naming conventions much more closely associated with OCaml, Python, or with a particular application domain such as hardware verification.
+Note that some F# programmers choose to use naming conventions much more closely associated with OCaml, Python, or with a particular application domain such as hardware verification.

 ### 4.2 Suggested Coding Conventions in F# Implementation Code